Anne Land-Zandstra

 Impact of science communication

 The goal of science communication is to affect and change the general public’s views, knowledge, attitudes or behaviour regarding science or scientific findings.
-In order to determine if and how this impact is being reached, the department of Science Communication & Society at Leiden University, in collaboration with the department for Social, Health and Organisational Psychology at Utrecht University, are developing an instrument and toolbox to measure the output, outcomes and impact of science communication activities in the Netherlands.
+In order to determine if and how this impact is being reached, the department of Science Communication & Society at Leiden University, in collaboration with the department for Social, Health and Organisational Psychology at Utrecht University, have developed a platform and toolbox to measure the output, outcomes and impact of science communication activities.
+Although the initial phase of the Impactlab has ended, we are still looking for opportunities to continue the support and the research that are part of Impactlab.

 Assistant professor